History of Pirates of the Caribbean in Timeline

 Pirates of the Caribbean

-On March 18, 1967, the Disneyland version of Pirates of the Caribbean opened.
-It was the last ride that Walt Disney participated in designing.
-The ride also gave rise to the song "Yo Ho (A Pirate's Life for Me)."
+On March 18, 1967, the Pirates of the Caribbean ride at Disneyland opened.
+It was the last ride that Walt Disney participated in designing, debuting three months after his death.
+The ride is also associated with the song "Yo Ho (A Pirate's Life for Me)".

 In 1967, the Pirates of the Caribbean ride opened at Disneyland.
-It was one of the last attractions Walt Disney oversaw, and it was based on pirate legends, folklore, and novels.
+This was one of the last Disneyland attractions that Walt Disney oversaw.

-2007: Pirate's Lair on Tom Sawyer Island Addition
+2007: Pirate's Lair on Tom Sawyer Island Rebranding

-By 2019, the Pirates of the Caribbean films had grossed over $4.5 billion worldwide, making it the 16th highest-grossing film franchise of all time.
+By 2019, the Pirates of the Caribbean film franchise had grossed over $4.5 billion worldwide, making it the 16th highest-grossing film franchise of all time.